What are the Neoserra general settings that govern my entire database?

 The first four options under the "General" section allow you to customize your settings in Neoserra:

 The next configuration setting: "Duplicate check the address?" is intended for Neoserra users in those regions of the world with less structured addresses.
 Turning this option off, means that Neoserra will not warn you of a possible duplicate client each time it finds a client at an address location shared by many businesses.

 Next, you can decide to turn record locking on or off.
 Record locking is a critical feature in Neoserra and discussed in great detail here.

-The "Use IETF RFC 4406 (experimental) when sending e-mails?" check box is described in greater detail in this FAQ.
+The "When sending email, have Neoserra authenticate on sender?s behalf?" checkbox is described in greater detail in this FAQ.